steve-gray/ame/README.md

 This package is intended to be a cross-browser compatible, simplified distribution of Angular 2 and all commonly required dependencies and soften the learning curve.

-## Version Following Policy
+## Version Tracking
-We'll try to maintain as close as possible a version parity with Angular 2.
-My repository is tracked by the awesome [greenkeeper](http://greenkeeper.io) for dependencies, so in theory we'll never be more than a few days out.
-As we don't modify any of our dependencies other than concatenating them, it means that you're able to switch seamlessly away from this library when you're ready.
+I will try to maintain as close as possible a version parity with Angular 2.
+My repository is tracked by the awesome [greenkeeper](http://greenkeeper.io) for dependencies, so in theory you'll never be more than a few days out.
+As this project does not modify any of the dependencies other than concatenating them, it means that you're able to switch seamlessly away from this library when you're ready.

 ## Efficiency vs Simplicity